 Install GTK2 engines

 - Fedora/RedHat distros:

 yum install gtk-murrine-engine gtk2-engines

 Now it’s time to install this amazing GTK theme on Ubuntu or any other Linux distros.
 Check how to install and apply Theme files on Linux, in case you don’t know it.

 Note: The features mentioned here are not all-inclusive.
 The features mentioned are compiled either from their respective official websites or from my personal experience using them.

 Recommended Post: Top 15 Best Gnome Shell Themes for Your Gnome Desktop

-PS: If you liked this post, on how to install Matcha GTK Theme on Linux, please share it with your friends through the social networks or simply leave a reply below.
+PS: If you liked this post on how to install Matcha GTK Theme on Linux, please share it with your friends through social networks or simply leave a reply below.
 Thanks.